Erik-orange/ES6-Data_Structures_-_Algos/README.md

 This technique is useful for getting the middle element of a singly list in one pass without using any auxiliary data structure (like array or map).

+#### :mag: Example:

-**Example:** Find out if a linked list has a cycle and, if so, return the intersection node (where the cycle begins).
+Find out if a linked list has a cycle and, if so, return the intersection node (where the cycle begins).

 **Approach 1**

 ```jsx
 function findCycleStartBrute(head) {
   const visited = new Set();